PaulWZZtoLA/Single-snapshot-Hyperspectral-Phasor-Camera-SHy-Cam/README.md

 *Cropping*

-The script loads a target image containing four channels and allows user to mannually draw four rectangular masks to define the ROIs of each channel.
+This script loads a target image containing four channels and allows user to mannually draw four rectangular masks to define the ROIs of each channel.
 After dragging and draw each mask, user can adjust the locating points on the mask to adjust its size.
 A double click anywhere on the image will confirm